Million Franc Race

-The victorious Delahaye 145, known as the "Million Franc Delahaye", was driven by Dreyfus in 1938 at the Pau Grand Prix, a tight circuit running through village streets, where he beat the legendary Rudolf Caracciola and his all-conquering 480 hp Silver Arrow, becoming a national hero in France.
+The victorious Delahaye 145, known as the "Million Franc Delahaye", was driven by Dreyfus in the April 1938 at the Pau Grand Prix, a tight circuit running through village streets.
+Due to lower fuel consumption and a race without a pit stop, he could beat the legendary Rudolf Caracciola and his brand new and only later all-conquering 480 hp Mercedes-Benz W154, becoming a national hero in France.

+Three Écurie Bleue Delahayes were entered for the 1938 French Grand Prix, but did not start due to a dispute about funding, as the 1938 Fonds de Course had been split among Bugatti and Talbot.
+Schell moved her team to Monaco.

 One story tells us that when the Germans seized control of France during World War II, the "Million Franc Delahaye" was disassembled and hidden by sentimental French patriots to prevent it from falling into German hands, and its later whereabouts became unknown.

 However, the fact is that Lucy O'Reilly Schell retained ownership of 48771, and her other four V12 engined racecars.
 She did not allow any "sentimental patriots" permission to dismantle and hide the car.
 Instead, she consigned it, and the other V12 racers, with The Wilson Garage's proprietor/owner Fernand Lacour, to be liquidated.
 Despite 48771 being advertised for sale, in mid 1938, not a single "sentimental patriot" expressed interest in buying it.
 Lacour secured storage for it in the south of France, near Lucy's new family home in neutral Monaco.
 The car was sold in 1945 to an unknown Nazi sympathizer, who commissioned Franay to design and build a low-slung attractive roadster body on the old Type 145 chassis.
 He vanished without paying Franay, who managed to have the car seized.
 Franay bought it at auction.
 Since then, two different cars have surfaced with credible claims to be the "Million Franc Delahaye", with two different collectors (Peter Mullin in 1987 for the Mullin Automotive Museum and/or Sam Mann) both claiming the privilege of owning this unique piece of automotive history.